Speciality Restaurants Limited

 Speciality Restaurants Limited is an Indian restaurant company that owns multiple chains of fine and casual dining restaurants in India, Bangladesh and Tanzania.
 Speciality Restaurants Limited also owns and operates confectionery stores.
 The company has its registered office in Kolkata and head office in Mumbai with presence in twenty-five cities across three countries.
 Speciality Restaurants Limited is listed on BSE and NSE stock exchanges of India.

 History

-Speciality Restaurants Limited was started in 1992 by Anjan Chatterjee.
-The company's first restaurant was started in 1992 in Mumbai and was called "Only Fish".
-In 1994, the company started two new brands "Oh!
-Calcutta" and "Mainland China" (both in Mumbai).
-The first outlet of Mainland China was started in Saki Naka.
+The operational history of Speciality Restaurants Limited began in 1992 when founder Anjan Chatterjee entered the restaurant industry by launching "Only Fish" in Mumbai, a boutique dining spot dedicated to Calcutta-style Bengali cuisine.
+This foundational restaurant was later rebranded and expanded under the "Oh!
+Calcutta" banner.
+Following the initial success, Chatterjee expanded the portfolio in 1994 by establishing "Mainland China" in Saki Naka, Mumbai.
+The parent company was formally incorporated as Speciality Restaurants Private Limited in 1999 before eventually going public in 2012.

 In 2012, the company got listed on BSE and NSE stock exchanges of India.